 As an American budget slow traveler in early retirement since 2015, and as a breast cancer warrior since 2018, I have often bought different types of prescription drugs overseas.
 In fact, I’ve done it in several countries.

 You get to benefit from my real-world experience.

 A disclaimer: I’m not a medical professional and none of this is intended as medical advice.
-I’m simply sharing my experience as a possible resource for anyone willing to do their own due diligence in their own effort to find quality medical care outside the USA.
+I’m simply sharing my experience on how to buy quality, fairly priced prescription drugs outside the USA.

 How to buy prescription drugs overseas

 - Step 2: Find a foreign doctor

 - Step 4: Buy prescription drugs overseas at a pharmacy

 - Step 5: Reimbursements & picture proof

 Step 1: Be an open-minded American